crazyvibes/Coroutines/README.md

 -We have a separate lesson dedicated to introduce structured concurrency .
 And we will do a lot of coding following structured concurrency during this course.
 But during these earlier lessons, until you get familiar with basic concepts we will just do our coding in a unstructured manner.

+## switch thread in coroutines

+-Here, we have created two buttons.
+When we click on this download user data button it launches a co routine in a background thread and starts a long-running process.

+-Here we have written codes for that.

+-And when we click on the click here button, we can see the number of clicks on the screen.

+-These are the codes we wrote for that process which we created during that previous lesson.
+Let’s run the app So this is how app works

+-Now during this lesson we are going to move one step forward and show these results on the user interface.
+Instead of logging them we will display them in a TextView.
+We alrady have a TextView included to the activity_main.xml file for that task with the id tvUserMessage.

+-Now in this example our long running task executes in a background thread.
+And we are going to display the message

+-If we write codes to display the message in the textView like this.
+ You know it will not work.

+-In Android.
+ we cannot directly call to a view component running in ui thread from a background thread like this.

+-If we run this app now , it will crash showing a CalledFromWrongThreadException .

+-Only the original thread that created a view hierarchy can touch its views.

+-Therefore we have to call views from the UI thread.But fortunately coroutines has the easiest way to switch between threads.
+Using with context function we can switch a coroutine from one thread to another.

+-Let me show you how to do it. withContext
+ Let’s move this code part to the withContext function block.
+ We need to provide the context here.
+As we want to switch to main thread, context should be Dispatchers.Main

+-There is an another new thing.
+ This withContext function is a suspending function.

+-We cannot call to a suspend function from a normal function.

+-So we have to add suspend modifier to this function declaration like this.

+-For now , don’t worry about suspending functions.

+-I have dedicated our next lesson entirely for suspending functions.

+-So you will be able to learn every thing about Kotlin suspend functions during the next lesson.

+-Now , So let’s just very quickly run this and see it in action .Yes you can see app is working as we expected.
+ So, this is how we switch a coroutine between threads.